-To learn how to reduce the risk of accident for you or bystanders, read this Operator's Guide before you operate the vehicle.

-Also, read all safety labels on your vehicle and watch the SAFETY DVD video.
+To learn how to reduce the risk of accident for you, bystanders or other road users, read this Operator's Guide before you operate the vehicle.
+Also, read all safety labels on your vehicle and watch the SAFETY DVD video (if provided with vehicle).